Alcantor/LotusECU-T4e/README.md

 The ECU seems fine to boot without a valid calibration, so erasing this part is quite safe.
 Of course the car won't run in this case.

+## The infamous P0340 Camshaft Position Sensor BUG

+I've encountered numerous times that a freshly programmed ECU throws this error.
+The engine starts, runs for 1 or 2 seconds and die, then an OBD scanner reports the P0340 error.

+In the T4e the car model is stored into the EEPROM at 0x7C0, and if you flash another tune, the ECU will see it and set a flag.
+I recommend to fill with zeros the EEPROM from 0x7C0 to 0x7E0 as an unprogrammed ECU would be.

+In the T6 the car model is stored into the coding area from 0x01C020 to 0x01C040.

 ## Need more help?